A Tool to Improve Academic Writing

 How does Turnitin improve academic writing?

 Good academic writing is a skill that comes with practice and experience.
-The Originality Report is useful for editing papers that include excessive use of direct quotes and paraphrases.
-Academics find the Originality Reports useful as a tool to guide students in correct citation practices and highlight potential need for greater originality in student work.
+The Similarity Report is useful for editing papers that include excessive use of direct quotes and paraphrases.
+Academics find the Similarity Reports useful as a tool to guide students in correct citation practices and highlight potential need for greater originality in student work.
 While this type of software can be used as a detection tool, it can also, more importantly, be used as an educative tool.

 Key benefits for students: